university-bootcamp/coding-environment/mac-vagrant.md

 ```

 Next, we will need to log into our heroku account in this coding environment.

-This will prompt you for your Heroku email and password.
+> The next command will prompt you for the email address and password that you used when setting up your heroku account.

-Run the following command to start to initiate the login process,
-then enter your email and password when you're prompted for it:
+**Next**, run the following command and enter your email address and heroku password when prompted for it.

 ```
 heroku login
 ```

+This step logs your computer into your heroku account.
+Connecting your heroku account with your SSH keys will make it so you won't have to manually log into heroku in the future when using it.

-Finally, we need to add our ssh key to our heroku account:
+**Finally**, add your ssh key to your heroku account by running the following command in your coding enviroment.

 ```
 heroku keys:add
 ```

+This step will finalize the connection between your coding environment and the heroku service.

 ### Step 5C: Configure Github with SSH Keys